otvam/pypeec/docs/format.md

 "data_voxelize": {}

 # resampling of the voxel structure
+#   - use_reduce: reduce (or not) the voxel structure by removing unused voxels
+#   - use_resample: resample (or not) the voxel structure by subdividing voxels
-#   - array with resampling factors (x, y, and z directions)
+#   - resampling_factor: array with resampling factors (x, y, and z directions)
-#   - the array [1, 1, 1] means that no resampling is performed
-#   - the array [2, 2, 2] means that the voxel are divided in two for all directions
+"resampling":
+    "use_reduce": true
+    "use_resample": true
     "resampling_factor": [2, 2, 1]

 # definition of the conflict resolution between domains
 #   - during the voxelization, the same voxel can be assigned to several domains